-- We will register complaints within five working days, providing an acknowledgement to the complainant by letter or by email. - Provide an initial response to the complainant within 20 working days of the registration date as to how it intended to process the matter. - Contact the complainant at the start and end of the case and at key stages during the investigation. - Seek to close 80% of all cases within 26 weeks (six months) of the registration date. - •
+- We will register complaints within five working days, providing an acknowledgement to the complainant by letter or by email. - Contact the complainant at the start and end of the case and at key stages during the investigation.
+Contact the complainant when the investigation is complete or in circumstances where we require any further information - Seek to close 80% of all cases within 26 weeks (six months) of the registration date.